tabularxr/stag/README.md

 ## Support

-For issues and questions, please refer to the project's issue tracker or documentation.
+For issues and questions, check the project's issue tracker.